 By registering your site with these two services, you are telling the two major search engines that your website exists and are ensuring it gets crawled.

-This process is very easy — but if you need help, there are two resources available for Squarespace users that will guide you through the process:
+The registration process for both Google and Bing is very easy — but if you need help, there are two resources available for Squarespace users that can help:

 Once you’ve registered your site with Google Search Console and Bing Webmaster Tools, it’s important to submit an XML sitemap to both services — this helps them index your site accurately and lets them know which of the pages on your site are the most important.